USMANGILL265/Youtube-Translator-chatbot-/README.md

-# YouTube Transcript Translator with Audio extraction
+# YouTube Transcript Translator

-This Streamlit app allows users to generate transcripts from YouTube videos, translate them into different languages, and download the translated text.
+This Streamlit app aims to provide educational assistance by allowing users to generate transcripts from YouTube videos and translate them into different languages.
+The tool is designed to help language learners, students, and educators access and understand spoken content more effectively.

+## Purpose

+The primary goal of this project is to facilitate language learning and educational activities by providing a convenient tool for extracting and translating transcripts from YouTube videos.
+By converting spoken content into written form and offering translation capabilities, the app aims to:

+- Assist language learners in improving their listening and comprehension skills.
+- Support students in accessing educational content in their native language or a language they are studying.
+- Aid educators in creating subtitles or transcripts for instructional videos.
+- Promote accessibility by making video content more comprehensible for individuals with hearing impairments or language barriers.

 ## Issues Addressed